Noreaster76/svm-presentation/gjh_svm_presentation.md

 - C: the cost parameter
 - gamma: controls sharpness of bumps

-^ we try to home in on the best performing combinations of C (the cost parameter, or how willing we are to settle for a margin that doesn't perfectly separate the data points in the training set) and gamma.
-"A large gamma gives you a pointed bump in the higher dimensions, a small gamma gives you a softer, broader bump." we typically search a grid of possible combinations of C and gamma in order to find the best performing values.
+^ we typically try to home in on the best combination of C and gamma by searching a grid of possible combinations.

 ---